jenhausu/3rd-Party-Library-for-iOS/README.md

 * [ios-charts](https://github.com/danielgindi/ios-charts) : An iOS port of the beautiful MPAndroidChart. - Beautiful charts for iOS apps!
 * [PNChart](https://github.com/kevinzhow/PNChart) : A simple and beautiful chart lib used in Piner and CoinsMan for iOS. ([Swift ver.](https://github.com/kevinzhow/PNChart-Swift))
 * [i-schuetz/SwiftCharts](https://github.com/i-schuetz/SwiftCharts) : Layers based charts library for iOS
+* [SwiftGraphics](https://github.com/schwa/SwiftGraphics) : Wrap Quartz (and other related Frameworks such as CoreImage) in a nice "Swifthonic" API.
+Provide wrappers and operators to help make working with graphics primitives in swift as convenient as possible.

 ## Storyboard
 * [StoryboardXibController](https://github.com/Codecademy/StoryboardXibController) : A View Controller for loading Xibs from your Storyboards